 I took Air Serbia for both flight segments and checked in my backpack to be able to travel easily to Belgrade and back.
 When I arrived in Bucharest and got my luggage, I discovered my backpack’s top torn, then tied to look normal, and some items went missing.

 At Otopeni, I could only get remote contact information.
-So I wrote to them, got a very late corporate reply, but nothing got solved.
+So I wrote to them and got a very late corporate reply, but nothing got solved.

 I was very sad about this, as I had bought my Dad a beautiful (though kind of expensive) Croata tie for his birthday.
 I was sorry to have not been home at the time and was so happy to have finally found a gift he might have liked.
 Unfortunately, it was stolen from my luggage while flying with Air Serbia.

 The end of my Balkan road trip

 Despite the sad ending, I loved discovering Belgrade in one afternoon and this was the trip of a lifetime!
 I mean, I already want to do it again and I keep telling everyone to come (or go) visit the Balkans.
 They have a lot to offer: friendly locals, beautiful scenery, a great variety of stuff to eat, great places to go hiking in nature, plus a lot of hidden gems surprising you at almost every stop you make along the way.
 Not to mention you’ll find stuff to fit any budget!

 So come on, what are you waiting for?
-Plan your trip to the Balkans!
+Hurry up and plan your trip to the Balkans!